 7. Agents API MCP is SDK-only — MCP integration in the Agents API requires the Mistral Python SDK.
 There’s no hosted MCP proxy or managed server — developers must manage their own MCP server connections.

-8. Hackathon didn’t catalyze ecosystem — The September 2025 MCP Hackathon at Station F produced several projects, but none gained significant adoption (highest: 12 stars).
-The event didn’t create lasting community momentum.
+8. Hackathon didn’t catalyze ecosystem — The September 2025 MCP Hackathon at Station F produced several projects, but none gained significant traction (highest: 12 stars).
+The event didn’t generate lasting community momentum; community star counts are unchanged six weeks later.

 9. Model naming complexity — Mistral’s lineup (Mistral, Ministral, Magistral, Codestral, Devstral, Pixtral, Voxtral, Leanstral) creates confusion for developers choosing which model to use with MCP tools.

-10. Revenue gap to competitors — At EUR 300M ARR, Mistral is significantly smaller than Anthropic (~$19B annualized), Google ($402B), or Meta ($201B).
+10. Revenue gap to competitors — At EUR 300M ARR (September 2025 figure; no update since), Mistral is significantly smaller than Anthropic (~$19B annualized), Google ($402B), or Meta ($201B).
 This affects long-term investment capacity in MCP ecosystem development.

 Bottom Line